 Answer: Yes.
 Bishop Ough grants permission for pastors to do online communion.
 That said, he strongly encourages clergy to be intentional about how they do this and to do it well by explaining or using scripture to interpret the meaning of communion and using the words of institution.
 For shut-ins, individuals on their death beds, people who are quarantined, and anyone else who is extremely vulnerable, it is absolutely appropriate and encouraged to serve communion online or using whatever means are necessary and available.

-For Facebook Live: Use "1-Minute Video Views" as the number for metrics reporting
+- Facebook Live: Use "1-Minute Video Views" as the number for metrics reporting

-Be sure to wait at least 24 hours after the video is published to count the number of views the video received.
+- Be sure to wait at least 24 hours after the video is published to count the number of views the video received.
 Here are instructions for finding viewer counts for Facebook and YouTube.

 Question: Can congregations take charge conference votes online during the health crisis?

-Answer: Bishop Ough encourages clergy to first consider whether voting on a particular matter during this period of social distancing is crucial and necessary; if it’s not and can wait until the congregation is able to physically gather again, that’s what should be done.
+Answer: Bishop Ough encourages clergy to first consider whether voting on a particular matter during this period of social distancing is crucial and necessary.
+If it’s not, and can wait until the congregation is able to physically gather again, that’s what should be done.
 If a vote is absolutely necessary at this time, meeting online using a video conferencing platform is preferable because it most closely aligns with the meaning of “present and voting” in The Book of Discipline.
 However, in settings or situations when that isn’t possible, voting in some other electronic fashion is permitted.

 Question: What do you recommend for child care centers that operate within our churches?

-Answer: As of Monday, March 16, North Dakota, Governor Doug Burgum and South Dakota, Governor Kristi Noem are still recommending that child care centers remain open so that the North and South Dakota work force can continue to operate.
-However, they acknowledged—as we do—that it is understandable for centers to decide to close given the latest health agency recommendations.
+Answer: As of Monday, March 16, North Dakota Governor Doug Burgum and South Dakota Governor Kristi Noem are still recommending that child care centers remain open so that the North and South Dakota work force can continue to operate.
+However, they acknowledged—as we do—that it is understandable for centers to decide to close, given the latest health agency recommendations.
 Churches need to make the best possible decision given their own circumstances, and we support you in whatever decision you make.
 Here are a few things to consider as you weigh options:

-For any child care providers who choose to stay open during this time, if staff become ill they need to be tested for COVID-19.
+- For any child care providers who choose to stay open during this time, if staff become ill they need to be tested for COVID-19.

-If you remain open, be extra vigilant in sanitizing surfaces, having everyone present wash their hands frequently for at least 20 seconds, and telling parents to keep their children home if anyone in their household is exhibiting any signs of illness.
+- If you remain open, be extra vigilant in sanitizing surfaces, having everyone present wash their hands frequently for at least 20 seconds, and telling parents to keep their children home if anyone in their household is exhibiting any signs of illness.